joinpursuit/AC_4_Web/units/deepdive/lessons/express_1/express_1.md

 Express is a server-side web framework for nodeJS.

-Server-side web frameworks are software frameworks that make it easier to write, maintain and scale web applications.
+Server-side web frameworks are software that make it easier to write, maintain and scale web applications.
 They provide tools and libraries that simplify common web development tasks, including:

-* routing URLs to appropriate handlers.
+* Routing URLs to appropriate handlers (e.g. showing you cats when you're on mysite.com/cats and dogs when you're on mysite.com/dogs).
-* interacting with databases.
+* Interacting with databases to save and sort data on the server side.
-* supporting sessions and user authorization.
+* Supporting sessions and user authorization  (e.g. logging you in, keeping you logged in, and keeping your password and identity safe).
-* formatting output (e.g. HTML, JSON, XML).
+* Formatting output (e.g. HTML, JSON, XML).
 * Improving security against web attacks.

 ### Getting Started with Express